Exploring Performance-Productivity Trade-offs in AMT Runtimes: A Task Bench Study of Itoyori, ItoyoriFBC, HPX, and MPI: Implementation

 \subsection{HPX}

-The HPX implementation extends the above MPI implementation with intra-node parallelism and dynamic scheduling.
-We build upon the existing implementation from~\cite{TaskBenchCharmHPX}, introducing the following improvements: \begin{itemize} \item The original tagging scheme was insufficient for the graph sizes evaluated in this study (see Section~\ref{sec:04-experiments}).
+The HPX implementation extends the above MPI implementation, while using MPI for inter-node communication and HPX for intra-node parallelism and dynamic scheduling.
+One could use HPX without explicitly calling MPI, but we built upon the existing implementation from~\cite{TaskBenchCharmHPX}, which uses MPI for inter-node communication.
+We introduced the following improvements: \begin{itemize} \item The original tagging scheme was insufficient for the graph sizes evaluated in this study (see Section~\ref{sec:04-experiments}).
 We refactored the tagging logic to use the maximum tag size ($2^{22}$) of the environment, enabling experiments with up to a width of~32 per core. \item The default chunk size for the \texttt{hpx::for\_loop} executor was too large, causing a load imbalance.
 We adjusted the chunking strategy to enable fine-grained dynamic load balancing (chunk size of 1). \item We resolved an issue that disabled an optimized communication path for stencil patterns.
 The optimized path avoids unnecessary serialization for intra-node dependencies. \end{itemize}